sporeventexplosion/frontend-nanodegree-mobile-portfolio/README.md

 * Completely re-write `resizePizzas` without the use of the twisted functions of the original.
 In this version, the universal new width is calculated directly as the percentage value returned by the `sizeSwitcher` function (I renamed it to `getPizzaSize` and placed it in the global scope) multiplied by the width of the container.
 This is only calculated once and is directly applied to the `randomPizzaContainer`s.

 I also separated each moving background pizza into its own layer using CSS `will-change`, but I wrote it separately in this readme as it is not a JavaScript optimization.

+P.S.
+For the measurement of PageSpeed scores, the production folder `index.html` was used.